FernandoRD/ts_check/README.md

 ### Example of $ARG1$

--a '-H 192.168.0.100 -u ts_user -p foo -r 3 -c 0.8 -x xfreerdp'
+-t 60 -i /home/nagios/.ssh/monitoramento

-> Tip: Command takes a wile to execute, it is better to create a nrpe command with a timeout of 60 sec.
+### Example of $ARG2$

-### Final preparation
+-C "/usr/local/nagios/libexec/ts_check.sh -H 192.168.0.109 -u rdp_win_user -p foo -x xfreerdp -r 3 -c 0.8"

-You gonna find 3 .png files together with the scripts.
-They´re used in the image recognition, take the screeshots that suits your enviroment.
-(Those are taken from WinXP for testing)
+> Tip: Command takes a wile to execute, it is better to use at least a timeout of 60 sec.

 ## Developing